 The group Theatre Arts for Children was formed to raise funds and began the process of restoring the building, but the cost of removing hazardous material and compliance with the Americans with Disabilities Act caused the project total to exceed their budget.

-In 2011 the Newhall School District’s Governing Board proposed a bond measure that would bring funds for restoration and renovation to the district.
-This included repair/replace deteriorated roofs, upgrading classrooms, science labs, libraries, and improve energy efficiency.
-It also included funds for the restoration of the Newhall Auditorium
+In 2011, the Newhall School District’s Governing Board proposed a bond measure that would raise funds for restoration and renovation to the district.
+The measure passed and, along with many other improvements to district schools, there was also funding for the restoration of the Newhall Auditorium.